HillaryDanan/abstraction-intelligence/README.md

 ### Developmental Psychology

 APH predicts the developmental sequence: Stages 1→2→3→4 should emerge in order, with Stage 4 last and slowest.
-Children should show the pattern-matching signature on Stage 4 tasks prior to prefrontal maturation.
+Children should show the pattern-matching signature (confident errors on novel problems, poor calibration) prior to prefrontal maturation.

 ### Comparative Cognition